 Queen Chrysalis is this for the Reharmonized timeline.
 Where previous villains may have been more powerful, her planning, legions of Mooks, mind control powers (which see much more use than in canon), sadism, and knowledge of the Heart World make her quite possibly the greatest threat this timeline has ever faced.

 Chrysalis' Mad Scientist minion, Kabuto, is this for the Wedding Arc's side story focusing on Misfit Actual.
 Their story is actually has less action than the Mane Six's due to them acting covertly for the most part, and the fights they do have they tend to win fairly easily, with no real bad will towards their opponents, who are only trying to capture them.
 Then they go up against Kabuto, a Faux Affably EvilMad Doctor who casually talks about performing monstrous experiments on his own kind and innocent ponies, and is also an incredibly dangerous opponent due to experimenting on himself.
+In addition to this, Kabuto is established as a mass murderer due to the number of people he's killed with his experiments, something his desire to vivisect Twilight and perform horrific experiments on the rest of the mane six makes abundantly clear is not exaggerated.

 In The Dresden Fillies, the story takes a darker turn when Trixie and the Nightmare kidnap Spike.